-The most common Gemella-susceptible antibiotics are penicillin, vancomycin, cephalosporin, macrolide, and aminoglycosides.
+We revealed that the most common Gemella-susceptible antibiotics were penicillin, vancomycin, cephalosporin, macrolide, and aminoglycosides.
 However, antibiotic resistance was observed against penicillin, aminoglycoside, and fluoroquinolone.
-This management is similar current approach to patients with uncomplicated community-acquired native valve or late prosthetic valve endocarditis due to highly sensitive streptococci, where combination therapy with a beta-lactam antibiotic and aminoglycoside is used.
-[104] Finally, patients who received treatment course for at least six weeks or greater showed greater clinical improvement than patients who received antibiotic therapy for less than six weeks.
-This finding indicates that special attention should be placed on the duration of treatment for Gemella cases.
+This management is similar current approach to patients with uncomplicated communityacquired native valve or late prosthetic valve endocarditis by to highly sensitive streptococci, where combination therapy with a beta-lactam antibiotic and aminoglycoside is used.
+[104] Finally, we revealed patients that received treatment course for at least 6 weeks or greater showed greater clinical improvement than patients who received antibiotic therapy for less than 6 weeks.
+This result indicates that special attention should be placed on duration of treatment for future, and we urge more research on that matter.

-One out of two cases in the systematic review underwent either valve replacement or repair where removal of the infected tissues and reconstruction of cardiac morphology were accomplished.
+1 in 2 cases in the systematic review underwent either valve replacement or repair.
+The primary objectives of surgery are total removal of infected tissues and reconstruction of cardiac morphology.
 Typically, surgery is undertaken in 40-50% of patients with infective endocarditis.
 [105] In mitral valve infective endocarditis, successful valve repair is achieved in up to 80% of patients.
 [106]

-Finally, patients with infective endocarditis by Gemella spp. commonly suffered complications involving the cardiovascular, neurological, and renal systems.
-Death occurred in one of eight patients, half of which occurred in the post-surgical period with the majority occurring equal to or greater than 1 week from admission.
-This is similar to in-hospital mortality of infective endocarditis, which is estimated at 20% and increases to 25-30% at six months.
+Finally, patients with infective endocarditis by Gemella spp. commonly suffered complication following treatment affected the cardiovascular, neurological, and renal systems.
+Death occurred in 1 in 8 patients, half of which occurred post-surgical procedure, with the majority occurring equal to or greater than 1 week from admission.
+This is similar to in-hospital mortality of infective endocarditis, which is estimated at 20% and increases to 25-30% at 6 months.
 [106,107]

-Although the strength of the study is an extensive review of infective endocarditis due Gemella spp, data were limited with regards to recurrent infections with the same organism.
+Although the strength of the study is the extensive review of infective endocarditis with Gemella spp, data were limited with regards to recurrent infections

-In conclusion, infective endocarditis by Gemella spp. is more likely to infect men ages 31 to 45 years with a history of congenital heart disease, recent oral infection, or surgical procedures, such as heart valve replacement or dental repairs.
+In conclusions, infective endocarditis by Gemella spp. is more likely to infect men ages 31 to 45 years with a history of congenital heart disease, recent oral infection, or surgical procedures, such as heart valve replacement or dental repairs.
 Laboratory tests will likely indicate anemia, leukocytosis, and elevated erythrocyte sedimentation rate, while diagnostic studies will commonly show mitral or aortic valve vegetation, which is dependent of population or Gemella species.
-Infective endocarditis by Gemella spp. is managed by empiric treatment with beta-lactam and aminoglycosides combination therapy for at least 6 weeks in duration, or valve replacement or repair, with death occurring in 12.5% of the cases.
+Infective endocarditis by Gemella spp. is managed by empiric treatment with beta-lactam and aminoglycosides combination therapy for at least 6 weeks in duration, or valve replacement or repair, with death occurring in 1 in 8 patients.
 Therefore, our systematic review highlights the importance of considering rare pathogens, particularly in the presence of predisposing risk factors.